the-luisgaq/EPAMKodeKloud/README.md

 - **FastAPI Backend**: Triggered via HTTP, processes the Excel files and generates a report in Excel and JSON formats.
 - **GitHub Actions**:
   - One workflow generates the JSON report by calling the FastAPI backend.
-  - Another workflow builds and deploys the frontend to Azure Static Web Apps.
+  - The previous workflow that deployed the frontend has been removed.
 - **Azure Static Web Apps**:
   - Hosts the frontend.
   - Integrates with Microsoft Entra ID for secure enterprise login.